elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.15.2 - 2022-09-22 =
+- Use post excerpt if available for meta description before the builder content in case of using page builders
+- Fix JS warning in the settings page when migration tool is not available

 = 3.15.1 - 2022-08-18 =
 - Fix enqueuing wrong quick/bulk edit CSS/JS for the settings page